 The Bayesian Truth Serum (Prelec, 2004) is an incentivisation mechanism primarily for research where the subject matter is subjective (i.e. where researchers cannot score participant answers as ‘true’ or ‘false’), as is the case for much of the research conducted across the social sciences.
 According to this proposal, researchers would apply a post-hoc incentivisation scheme to address worries regarding data quality by rewarding participants financially for answering truthfully.
-This represents an incentive compatible mechanism aligning participants’ profit maximising motives with their motives to state their honest views and preferences.
-As such, in an incentive compatible design, participants can maximise their expected payoff by answering truthfully, while an incentive incompatible design sees these two forces come apart; participants may eschew answering honestly to maximise profits.
+This represents an incentive-compatible mechanism aligning participants’ profit maximising motives with their motives to state their honest views and preferences.
+As such, in an incentive-compatible design, participants can maximise their expected payoff by answering truthfully, while an incentive-incompatible design sees these two forces come apart; participants may eschew answering honestly to maximise profits.
 The latter is problematic for scientific research as the data might become invalid and conclusions drawn from them potentially wrong (Weaver & Prelec, 2013).

 The Bayesian Truth Serum fundamentally works by informing participants that the survey or experiment they are about to complete makes use of an algorithm for truth-telling that has been developed by researchers at MIT and has been published in the academic journal ‘Science’ (see Figure 1 for specific instructions).
 They are told that this algorithm will be used to assign to their survey answers an information score, indicating how truthful and informative their answers are.
 They are also informed that the respondents with the top-ranking information scores will receive a bonus in addition to the base pay for participation.
 Participants then go on to answer study items as they normally would, as well as provide predictions as to the answers chosen by the total sample.
 See Figure 2 for an example of the prediction task needed to calculate the information scores.
 After the conclusion of the study and the payment of the standard participation fee, those with the highest information scores are rewarded with their additional payments (cf. also Witkowski & Parkes, 2012; Radanovic & Faltings, 2013).